bigskysoftware/htmx/www/locality-of-behaviour.md

   allows you to place many attributes on parent elements in a DOM and avoid repeating these attributes on children.
 This is a violation of LoB, in favor of DRY, and such tradeoffs need to be made judiciously by developers.

-  Note that the further behavior gets from the code unit it effects, the more severe the violation of LoB.
+  Note that the further behaviour gets from the code unit it effects, the more severe the violation of LoB.
 If it is within a few lines of the code unit, this is less serious than if it is a page away, which is less serious than if it is in a separate file entirely.